 The idea is to bring traffic from Harborough Road along Nichols Street into Gladstone Street; and from Station Road (big Co-op roundabout) to Harborough Road along Gladstone Street.
 The plan includes changes to parking along these routes.
 Both Nichols Street and Gladstone Street would be one-way only: New Street would remain unchanged.
 One change from before is the proposal to protect the exit from Gladstone Street onto Harborough Road (B576) with double yellow lines.

 An informal consultation carried out by the Town Council received general support for the proposals and the matter was passed back to the then County Council to conduct its own formal, legally-required, consultation.

 With any changes on the road network it is inevitable that some residents or businesses may not approve of proposals whilst others support them.
 For this reason the law requires the Highway Authority to allow a 21 day formal notice period where the public can object or comment.

 That formal consultation closed on 10 December 2021 and was carried out by Northamptonshire Highways.
 The Town Council was informed that the formal consultation resulted in a small number of specific objections and that the Highway Authority engineers were working on solutions which would mitigate the complaints.

-The Council will be asked to approve the scheme as a whole and the expenditure (in accordance with the Highways Act 1980 s274A, the Local Government and Rating Act 1997 s30, and the Local Government Act 1972 s101).
+The Council approved the scheme as a whole and the expenditure (in accordance with the Highways Act 1980 s274A, the Local Government and Rating Act 1997 s30, and the Local Government Act 1972 s101).